asyml/ForteHealth/CONTRIBUTING.md

-  project and can be installed independently. *The project will be installed as `fortex.xxx` and under `fortex/xxx` folder in the site-packages.* For example, `fortex.nltk` will be installed under `site_packages/fortex/nltk` folder via `pip isntall forte.nltk` and the tool can be imported via `import fortex.nltk` and uninstalled via `pip uninstall forte.nltk`.
+  project and can be installed independently. *The project will be installed as `fortex.xxx` and under `fortex/xxx` folder in the site-packages.* For example, `fortex.nltk` will be installed under `site_packages/fortex/nltk` folder via `pip install forte.nltk` and the tool can be imported via `import fortex.nltk` and uninstalled via `pip uninstall forte.nltk`.

 ### Ontology namespaces